-3.1 Workflow Orchestration Architecture
+3.1 Global Workflow Orchestration Architecture

-The Figure 2: Workflow global orchestration architecture.
-Figure 2 presents the proposed orchestration architecture that is based on the WF architecture introduced by the WfMC [WfMC 99] and [WFMC 05].
-We detail in the following the specific architecture tailored to "timed" WF.
+The Figure 4 presents the proposed global orchestration architecture that is based on the WF architecture introduced by the WfMC [WfMC 99] and [WFMC 05].
+We detail in the following this specific architecture tailored to "timed" WF.

-Figure 2: Workflow global orchestration architecture.
+Figure 4.
+Workflow global orchestration architecture.

-We propose to use Taverna and G-DEVS/HLA as the process definition formalism to express WFs.
-Taverna WF represents the main WF that organizes all tasks and enables interoperability between services.
-Taverna WF process definition will be executed by the Taverna Engine (Interface 1).
-G-DEVS model will be executed by the G-DEVS Engine (Interface 1') as another WF enactment services.
-Communication between both engines (Interface 4) will be garanteed by HLA/RTI.
-Taverna interprets G-DEVS WF events through HLA based Interface 4 and enables the interoperability with other services using RESTful or SOAP/WSDL Web services protocols through Interface 3 and with users through the use of the Taverna Desktop through Interface 2.
+In this work, Taverna is used as the macro process orchestrator to express and run WFs and G-DEVS/HLA as the local behaviour simulator of sub process or task.
+As a result, Taverna WF implements the backbone WF that organizes and sequences all tasks and enables interoperability between different web services.
+HLA insures the interoperability and time synchronisation between Taverna and G-DEVS.
+In detail, Taverna WF process definition is executed by the Taverna Engine (Interface 1).
+G-DEVS models are triggered by Taverna trough the RTI (Interface 4) and executed by the G-DEVS Engine (Interface 1') as another WF enactment services.
+Bask to Taverna engine (Interface 4), HLA/RTI guaranty again to interpret events from G-DEVS WF.
+Taverna enables the interoperability with other services using RESTful or SOAP/WSDL Web services protocols through Interface 3.
+Interface 2 allows users to interact with WF using Taverna Desktop.
+Interface 5 can track WF execution step by step using the Taverna Desktop application.

-3.2 G-DEVS/HLA Workflow Model
+3.2 HLA based Architecture for G-DEVS and Taverna Workflow

+This work is reusing the concepts proposed in [Zacharewicz et al., 2008] that were consisting in connecting distributed

-In previous work [Zacharewicz et al., 2008], several G-DEVS models have been already coupled thanks to a HLA connection.
-The idea was to establish distributed simulation for G-DEVS Models but also to open G-DEVS to interoperability with other software components.
+G-DEVS WF models thanks to a HLA linking.
+The goal was to establish distributed simulation for G-DEVS Models but also to open G-DEVS to interoperability with other software components.
+Also the connector developed in [Tu et al., 2012] for the open source Portico RTI [Portico, 2009] has been reused to facilitate the connection between RTI and the calls to web services format used in Taverna.